NBA Rumors: Hornets Could Trade Nicolas Batum And 2nd-Round Pick For Andrew Wiggins, Per ‘Bleacher Report’

 The departure of Kemba Walker in the 2019 NBA free agency has dramatically changed the course the Charlotte Hornets will be taking in the 2019-20 NBA season.
 From trying to remain a competitive team in the Eastern Conference, the Hornets are now expected to focus more on the development of their young players.
 However, instead of admitting that they are currently in a rebuilding mode, Hornets General Manager Mitch Kupchak preferred to call the process “transition.”

-“If there is a master plan, it is to transition from a team built around a superstar to a team built around our young players and a style of play,” Kupchak said in an interview with Rich Bonnell of the Charlotte Observer.
+“If there is a master plan, it is to transition from a team built around a superstar to a team built around our young players and a style of play,” Kupchak said in an interview with Rick Bonnell of the Charlotte Observer.

 Though they still have veterans on their roster, Hornets Head Coach James Borrego said that they are under no obligation to give them significant playing time in the 2019-20 NBA season, hinting at the possibility that the likes of Nicolas Batum could be available on the trade market before the 2020 February NBA trade deadline.
 According to Zach Buckley of Bleacher Report, one of the potential trade partners for the Hornets in a deal involving Batum is the Minnesota Timberwolves.